 A Love Note for Libraries

 This is my first blog post.
-Not the first I’ve written, for a folder on my computer is full of posts written and left unloved at the moment.
+Not the first I’ve written, for a folder on my computer is full of posts.
 But this is the first one I’m publishing on my live website.
 It is only fitting, then, that I begin with a subject that’s close to my heart.
-Frankly, it was a tossup between (public) libraries and kindness, and libraries won only by a small margin.

 The story begins on a dark, gloomy winter afternoon.
 Okay, it wasn’t dark and gloomy, but it was a chilly afternoon in the cold midwest.
 I had come to the U.S. only two years before, landing in sunny Florida where I was a visiting scholar at the Levin College of Law.
-In 2008, I started the Ph.D. program at The Ohio State University (see what I did there?).
-It was my second Ph.D. but my zeal was fresh, new, young.
-I had dipped my toes in feminist theory, but I had only studied feminist political theory, and there was a whole sea of feminist literature that I was ready to tackle at The Ohio State.
+In 2008, I started (my second) Ph.D. at The Ohio State University (see what I did there?).

 That particular afternoon, we sat with our teacher for an informal meeting for Gender and the Family class at a Panera just off campus.
 One of the students, whom I knew through a common friend, asked rather casually, “So what was your cultural shock coming to the U.S.?”
-Point to note, I was the only non-American in the group.
+Point to note, I was the only international student in that group.

-Cultural shock, the term gets thrown around quite eagerly and uncritically in the U.S./West at peoples migrating from the perceived Third World (I say perceived because the boundaries of that term are rather amorphous, but that’s a topic for another post).
+Cultural shock, the term gets thrown around quite eagerly and uncritically in the U.S./West at peoples migrating from the “third world.”
 I grew up in India in the 80s and 90s.
 Sustained efforts at liberalizing the Indian economy started in 1991, bringing in foreign investment and goods.
 The new-found wealth led to the mushrooming of several multiplex theaters and malls all over the country, none so prolific as in the prosperous centers of Gujarat like Ahmedabad, Baroda, and Surat, among others.
 Brands of all kinds made their way to India.
-Globalization, combined with the growth of the internet also meant the proliferation of “western” styles of clothing and increased exposure to different cuisines.
-Jeans became commonplace, worn with kurta/kurti by the more modestly dressed.
-Shorts and short dresses become staples.
+Globalization, combined with the growth of the internet also meant the proliferation of “western” styles of clothing, language, accents, and an increased exposure to different cuisines.

 My cultural shock was libraries.